laurasheach/Week3Day1Homework/homework.md

 1. Research how to delete multiple entries from your table in a single command.

-    For this I picked out the Iron Man movies to delete:
+    For this I picked out the Iron Man movies by id to delete:

     DELETE FROM movies WHERE id IN (1,3,7);
     SELECT title FROM movies;